10 Best Museums in Tenerife

 Tenerife, Garachico | ©Eduardo Arostegui

-The museums of Tenerife tell the history of the island in an interesting way.
-Therefore, through the temporary and permanent exhibitions of each of these enclosures, you can learn about the main contributions that this land and its people have made to the human, artistic, social, architectural, scientific, etc.
+Tenerife’s museums offer an engaging account of the island’s history.
+Through the temporary and permanent exhibitions at each of these venues, you can learn about the major contributions this land and its people have made to the human, artistic, social, architectural, and scientific spheres, among others.

-Certainly, there are a large number of museums on the island, whose visits you can include among the best things to do in Tenerife.
-For example, you can go to the Museum of Nature and Archaeology to discover the Guanche findings, the Military History Museum of the Canary Islands to learn all about military art or the Museum of the Casa de los Balcones, where you will travel back in time to learn about the domestic customs of Canarian families.
+Indeed, there are a large number of museums on the island, and visiting them is certainly one of the best things to do in Tenerife.
+For example, you can visit the Museum of Nature and Archaeology to discover Guanche artifacts, the Canary Islands Military History Museum to learn all about military history, or the Casa de los Balcones Museum, where you’ll travel back in time to learn about the domestic customs of Canarian families.

 1. Museum of Nature and Archaeology